microsoft/BotBuilder-V3/en-us/bot-framework-faq.md

 * Desktop applications on Windows, OSX, and more
 * Webpages where you need more customization than the [embeddable Web Chat channel](/en-us/support/embed-chat-control2/) offers
 * Service-to-service applications

-## Why does my Direct Line conversation start over after every message?

-If your Direct Line conversation appears to start over after every message, you are likely omitting the "from" field on the messages you sent from your Direct Line client.
-Direct Line auto-allocates IDs when the "from" property is null, so every message sent from your client appears to your bot to be a new user.

-To fix this, set the "from" field to a stable value that represents the user.

-The value of the field is up to you.
-If you already have a signed-in user in your webpage or app, you can use the existing user ID.
-If not, you could generate a random user ID on page/app load, optionally store that ID in a cookie or device state, and use that ID.